Aryan3212/event-management-service/README.md

 npm run seed
 ```

-You can use Postman by exporting the `Insomnia_2022-11-20.json` file.
+You can use Postman by importing the `Insomnia_2022-11-20.json` file.

 ## Database Design